-Renison Tin Mine is the largest operating tin mine in Australia.
-It has an annual production capacity of 680,000t of tin per annum.
+The Renison Tin Mine in Tasmania is the biggest operating tin mine in Australia.
+It has a production capacity of 680,000tpa of tin.

-Metals X and Yunnan Tin Group own the mine through a 50/50 joint venture called Bluestone Mines Tasmania Joint Venture.
+Metals X and Yunnan Tin Group own the mine through a 50/50 joint venture (JV) called Bluestone Mines Tasmania JV.

-The Renison Expansion Project (Rentails) is currently in progress near the mine site.
-It will involve installation of the latest technology and tin fuming.
+The Renison tailings retreatment project (Rentails) is currently in progress near the mine site.
+It will involve the installation of the latest technology and tin fuming.
 The feasibility study for the expansion project was conducted in 2009.

-The project is aimed at recovering tin from around 19 million tonnes of tailing deposits from the historic ore processing at Renison Mine.
+The project is aimed at recovering tin from around 22.5Mt of tailing deposits at an average grade of 0.44% tin and 0.23% copper from the historic ore processing at the Renison mine.

-Renison Tin Mine was first discovered in 1890 by George Renison Bell.
+The Renison tin mine was first discovered in 1890 by George Renison Bell.
 It is located 15km northeast of Zeehan on the west coast of Tasmania.

-The mine was operated under the name Renison Goldfields Consolidated (RGC) during the 1970s and was sold to Murchison United in 1998.
+The Australian tin mine was operated under the name Renison Goldfields Consolidated (RGC) during the 1970s and was sold to Murchison United in 1998.

 The ownership of the mine was transferred from Murchison United to Bluestone Tin in 2004.
-Bluestone Tin paused the mining at Renison until 2008 due to higher maintenance costs and lower tin prices.
+Bluestone Tin paused the mining at Renison until 2008 due to higher maintenance costs and reduce tin prices.

-Bluestone Tin was renamed as Metals X Limited, and resumed mining at Renison in 2008 with the first production commencing in August 2008.
-Metals X sold 50% of the Tasmanian assets, including Renison Tin Mine, to Yunnan Tin Group of China in 2009 and formed the Bluestone Mines Tasmania Joint Venture.
+Bluestone Tin was renamed as Metals X Limited and resumed mining at Renison in 2008 with the first production commencing in August 2008.
+Metals X sold 50% of the Tasmanian assets, including Renison Tin Mine, to Yunnan Tin Group of China in 2009 and formed the Bluestone Mines Tasmania JV.

 Renison Mine geology, reserves and mineralisation